 - Muscle strains and tears

 Your workers’ compensation award depends on the severity of your injury and how long it knocks you out of work.
 So, it’s important to have an accurate assessment of your condition.
-The workers’ compensation attorneys at The Bradley Law Firm will make sure you’re in the best position to get the full payment and support you deserve.
+The workers’ compensation attorneys at Bradley Law Personal Injury Lawyers will make sure you’re in the best position to get the full payment and support you deserve.
 Call our Kansas City, MO law office today for a free consultation.

 How Long Do I Have to Claim Workers’ Comp Benefits?